 View this PGP as a PDF file.

 Overview: Digital technologies provide increasingly powerful tools and offer a variety of educational opportunities that can improve teaching and learning.
-The principles below offer crucial guidelines for administrators, teachers, and technology staff in planning and managing the role of technology in independent schools.
+These principles offer crucial guidelines for administrators, teachers, and technology staff in planning and managing the role of technology in independent schools.

 Principles of Good Practice: Leadership

 - The school regularly evaluates its use of technology to support its mission, goals, and program.

 - School leadership incorporates technology considerations into strategic planning and creates a sustainable financial model for its technology commitments.

 - The school’s technology leader is a member of one of the school leadership teams and has the training, authority, and support needed to influence key areas of policy development, decision making, budget, and management.

 - The school ensures that faculty, staff, and students have equitable access to the technologies they need to support the school’s mission, goals, and program.